adishesha09/spectra-studios/README.md

 SpectraOS represents a fundamental shift in digital portfolio design.
 Instead of following modern minimalist trends, we embraced retro maximalism, the joyful complexity of early computing interfaces where every pixel had personality and every interaction felt tangible.

 This isn't just nostalgia, rather it's a statement about creativity, playfulness, and the emotional connection we form with technology.
-The careful recreation of CRT effects, the satisfying click of beveled buttons, and even our new Pikachu companion all serve to create an environment that feels both familiar and magical.
+The careful recreation of CRT effects, the satisfying click of beveled buttons, our new Pikachu companion, and now the customizable theme system all serve to create an environment that feels both familiar and magical.

 ## Technical Marvels